-Or someone wants to get to know me, and then the entire perspective changes.
+If someone wants to get to know me, then the entire perspective changes.
 Because then, I know for sure that the question was understood and we are on the same topic.
 But unfortunately, most times I don’t feel it happens.

 Ask me about my favourite experience.
 But only if you are truly interested.
 And if you want to listen.
 Probably I will choose one that will fit into our conversation.

-That’s why I talk all the time about experiences and discovering yourself.
+That’s why I talk all the time about experiences and discovering myself.
 That is my faith, my purpose and my dream.
 To inspire you to know yourself, to find that one thing that drives you.
-And travel helped me and it can help you too.
+And travelling helped me and it can help you too.

 Experiment, experience yourself, get lost and then come back.